rwb/ccjs710-lesson12/README.md

 * Notice that these results are very close to the values we observed in the original linear regression on the uncensored data (although with ever so slightly higher standard errors).
 * This model works because the data really did come from a normal, homoscedastic distribution.
-* Tobit models are quite sensitive to departures and will generally yield inconsistent (biased) estimates when assumptions are not met.
+* Tobit models are quite sensitive to departures from normality and will generally yield inconsistent (biased) estimates when assumptions are not met.
 * Here is an [article](https://www.jstor.org/stable/1914031?seq=1#metadata_info_tab_contents) that does a good job of laying out the key issues surrounding the Tobit model.
 * Contemporary statistical software usually has a canned procedure for estimating Tobit models.
 In R, we have to invoke the VGAM library: